The Big Heat

 The Big Heat is a 1953 American film noir directed by Fritz Lang starring Glenn Ford, Gloria Grahame, and Jocelyn Brando about a cop who takes on the crime syndicate that controls his city.

 William P. McGivern's serial in The Saturday Evening Post, published as a novel in 1953, was the basis for the screenplay, written by former crime reporter Sydney Boehm.

-The film was selected for inclusion in the National Film Registry of the Library of Congress in 2011.
+The film was selected for preservation in the National Film Registry of the Library of Congress in 2011.